Leo Tolstoy

 5

 If it seems to you that someone has wronged you—forget it and forgive them.
-And if you have never experienced this before, you will discover a new joy—to forgive.
+And if you have never experienced it before, you will discover a new joy—the joy of forgiving.

 6